Vega Strike: Upgrades

 Vega Strike includes a variety of upgrades for the player's ship.
 The player may use earned money to buy upgrades to improve the spacecraft's performance.
-Upgrades include repair, repair systems such as the Repair Droids, Reactors for the player's ship, energy shields and hull upgrades, weapons such as lasers and missiles, maneuverability enhancers (like mult jet turn enhancers which increase the ship’s turning rate), and miscellaneous upgrades such as adding extra cargo space, fuel, cloaking devices (which make the ship invisible visually and undetectable by radar/sensors) and ECM systems (anti-missile countermeasures).
+Upgrades include repair systems such as the Repair Droids, Reactors for the player's ship, energy shields and hull upgrades, weapons such as lasers and missiles, maneuverability enhancers (like mult jet turn enhancers which increase the ship’s turning rate), and miscellaneous upgrades such as adding extra cargo space, fuel, cloaking devices (that make the ship invisible visually and undetectable by radar/sensors) and ECM systems (anti-missile countermeasures).
 Every spacecraft can only carry a limited amount of upgrades, as they all have a maximum upgrade capacity.

 Spacecraft

 Vega Strike contains a wide array of spacecraft that are sold by each race, and by various factions within each race.
-Vessels vary in purpose from multipurpose civilian craft such as the Plowshare medium-size cargo shuttle to high-performance fighter/assault craft such as the Ariston.
+Vessels vary in purpose from multipurpose civilian craft such as the Plowshare medium-size cargo shuttle to high-performance fighter/assault craft like the Ariston.
 Cargo haulers, bombers, and even capital ships are at the player's disposal.
 The player starts with the Llama class light cargo shuttle, along with some basic upgrades, and later has the option to buy multiple ships.

 Reception

-In 2005 an O'Reilly article on "Open Source Mac Gaming" recommended Vega Strike.
+In 2005, an O'Reilly article on "Open Source Mac Gaming" recommended Vega Strike.
 In 2008 a Full Circle magazine review named Vega Strike among a list of "Top 5 space games".